Skip to Main Content

 Pre-Columbian to Modern Accuracy

-Deep knowledge spanning Aztec and Maya heritage through the colonial period to contemporary Mexican culture.
-Every prop is researched with attention to Mexico's diverse Indigenous, mestizo, and modern cultural contexts.
+Deep knowledge spanning Aztec and Maya heritage through the colonial period to modern Mexican culture.
+Each prop is researched with attention to Mexico's varied Indigenous, mestizo, and modern cultural contexts.

 On Location